 Xbox Live Indie Games (formerly Xbox Live Community Games) was a line of downloadable games for the Xbox 360 that were created, peer-reviewed, and self-published by a community of independent developers for the Xbox Live Marketplace.
-It was introduced to the public on November 19, 2008, was not available in all regions, and was discontinued on October 7, 2017.
+It was introduced to the public on November 19, 2008 and was later discontinued on October 7, 2017.
+It was not available in all regions.

 All games classified as XBLIG titles were developed using the Microsoft XNA framework and had limited Xbox Live functionality.
 While games can make use of some of Xbox Live's special functionality (including online multiplayer, party chat, and Xbox Avatars), other parts of the platform were restricted (with games not showing in players' game lists and having no support for the platform's achievement or leaderboard systems).

 XBLIG Games were only sold in the "Indie Games" section of the Xbox Live Marketplace (with limited visibility outside of the section) and were sold for either 80, 240, or 400 Microsoft Points (approx. $1, $3, and $5, respectively).
 Prior to the service's rebranding, they were sold for either 200, 400, or 800 MSP (approx. $2.50, $5, and $10, respectively).